By the Numbers

 - Less than 1 millionThe total number of electric passenger vehicles sold worldwide in 2015.

-Automobile manufacturers, and the thousands of people who supply and service them every day are in the midst of three simultaneous revolutions.
-Each one of these revolutions by itself is set to be a major disruptor.
+Automobile manufacturers and the thousands of people who supply and service them daily are amid three simultaneous revolutions.
+Each one of these revolutions by itself is set to be a significant disruptor.
 Managing them all together will require even established companies to rethink how they do their business.
 Even incremental improvements to efficiency will be paramount to success.

 These growing revolutions include: